Ayodub/Ayodub/README.md

 ## I'm a Penetration Tester and Developer.

-- ⚙️ Developing Python and IronPython Applications, and dabbling in Nim, Rust, C.
+- ⚙️ Developing Python applications and dabbling in other languages.
 - 📚 OSCP | OSWP | eCPPT | eWPT | eJPT.
 - 🥅 Currently Studying Malware Development